Colophon

 display: inline-block; }

-Most recently I used Mighil's monthly posts layout and Sylvia's titles then dates to reorganise my blog posts list.
+I used Mighil's monthly posts layout and Sylvia's titles then dates to reorganise my blog posts list.

 Mighil's script breaks things up by month and also has a fun total post count and last updated.
 I made a tiny adjustment of not having that last part as a heading, just text.
 Sylvia's CSS swaps the format from date then title to title then date which I much prefer.